7-Day Saint Vincent and the Grenadines Itinerary

 The best thing to do in Bequia is to walk around and enjoy the views!
 There’s a lovely boardwalk along the coast from Port Elizabeth to the Bequia Plantation Hotel with restaurants along the way.

 The beach right in front of the Bequia Plantation Hotel is beautiful and has beach chairs for hotel guests.
-You can even order food and drinks from the hotel restaurant to be delivered to the chairs!
+You can even order food and drinks from the hotel restaurant to be delivered to your chairs!

 There’s also a short trail next to the Bequia Plantation Hotel called the Princess Margaret Trail, which takes you around the cliff to a long boardwalk to another beach.